Translate:

 Loading...

-Takeko Miyazawa [Japanese: 宮澤たけ子] is a Japanese supercentenarian whose age has been validated by LongeviQuest.
+Takeko Miyazawa [Japanese: 宮澤たけ子] was a Japanese supercentenarian whose age has been validated by LongeviQuest.

 BIOGRAPHY

 Takeko Miyazawa (宮澤たけ子) was born in Aoki Village, Nagano Prefecture, Japan, on 29 June 1913.
 After getting married in Osaka, she gave birth to a daughter in 1944, but tragically lost her husband to the war eight months later.
-Following this, she returned to her hometown of Aoki Village, where she has lived with her daughter ever since.
+Following this, she returned to her hometown of Aoki Village, where she lived with her daughter until her final days.

 Until around the age of 100, Miyazawa remained physically active and worked in the fields.
 She was known for her dexterity and enjoyed sewing, including making kimono and Western-style clothing.
 However, around the age of 107, she suffered a cerebral hemorrhage, which made conversation difficult.